 The freelancer license in Abu Dhabi has attracted UAE non-residents and residents thanks to its enticing benefits.

 Freelancers or self-employed who qualify and are given the visa will be allowed to participate in corporate activities from an authorized location or where they live.

 In addition, with the Abu Dhabi freelancer license, professionals don’t have to go through much stress to apply for a work permit.
 You can apply for a work permit even without a sponsor.

 Business Activities Covered by Freelance Visas in Abu Dhabi

-Before you become excited about the idea of the freelance license in the UAE, you must note that not all freelance activities are covered under this initiative.
+Before you become excited about a freelance license in the UAE, you must note that not all freelance activities are covered under this initiative.

-Here are some of these activities that are covered under the new freelancer licence:
+Here are some of these activities that are covered under the new freelancer license:

 - Information technology consultancy